Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language

 \subsection{Cross-Industry Privacy Policy Analysis}

-We next used our fine-tuned LLM to annotate the most recent privacy policies of all 165 of the Tranco top 300~\cite{pochat2018tranco} websites in the Princeton-Leuven corpus. \textbf{All 165 annotated policies are publicly available on Github}.\footnote{\url{https://github.com/JakeC007/Automated_GKC-CI_Privacy_Policy_Annotations}}
+We next used our fine-tuned LLM to annotate the most recent privacy policies within the Tranco top 300~\cite{pochat2018tranco} websites that are in the Princeton-Leuven corpus (164 policies total).

-In each of the following analyses, we highlight extreme examples from across these 165 policies to demonstrate how annotation at scale facilitates directed data exploration.
-Previous work has shown that detailed analysis of individual annotated policies can identify specific ambiguities and normative shortcomings~\cite{shvartzshnaider2019going}.
-While deep analysis of individual policies is out of scope for this paper, the following paragraphs identify policies that might be worth such detailed exploration in future work.
+In each of the following analyses, we highlight extreme examples from across these 164 policies to demonstrate how annotation at scale facilitates directed data exploration.
+Previous work has shown that detailed analysis of individual annotated policies using the CI framework can identify specific ambiguities and normative shortcomings~\cite{shvartzshnaider2019going}.
+While deep analysis of individual policies is out of scope for this paper, the following paragraphs show how GKC-CI annotation can be used to identify policies that might be worth such detailed exploration in future work.

-We first calculated the variance in the percentages of individual parameter types across all annotated parameters in each policy.
+\paragraph{Parameter type variance.} We first calculated the variance in the percentages of individual parameter types across all annotated parameters in each policy.
 Previous work using CI annotation emphasized that descriptions of information transfers that are missing specific parameter types or that included substantially more specific parameter types (``parameter bloating'') lead to ambiguities about the actual data handling practices of the organization~\cite{shvartzshnaider2019going}.
 Since policies with a greater variance in the percentages of individual parameter types are more likely to exhibit these issues, we rank our annotated policies by this metric.
-Figure~\ref{fig:paramvariance} shows the fifteen policies with the highest variance of parameter type percentages.
-This includes a policy from atlassian.net with relatively few \textit{attribute} parameters and a policy from apache.org with relatively few \textit{aim} parameters.
-While this high-level analysis doesn't necessarily imply the existence of policy ambiguities, it suggests that these policies are promising candidates for a detailed evaluation through the lens of the GKC-CI framework.
-The parameter percentages for all 165 privacy policies are provided in Tables~\ref{tab:variance-data-1}--\ref{tab:variance-data-2} in Appendix~\ref{sec:variance-appendix}.